Skip to content

 initial

-The initial keyword specifies whether a state is the initial state of the containing state machine.
+The initial property specifies whether the state is the initial state of the containing state machine.

 terminal